moncadax/Evolutionary-ORB-model-with-StrategyQuantX/README.md

 # Evolutionary Optimization of an Intraday Strategy: A GA Approach to the ORB

-This repository contains the models, code, and experimental data for my Bachelor's Degree Final Project (TFG) at **Universidad Autónoma de Madrid (UAM)**.
+This repository contains the models, data, and experimental results for my Bachelor's Degree Final Project (TFG) at **Universidad Autónoma de Madrid (UAM)**.

 ## Project Overview
 This research evaluates the portability and performance of an evolutionary **Opening Range Breakout (ORB)** strategy within the U.S. equity market, specifically testing the **CME E-mini S&P 400 MidCap (EMD)** futures.

-Using **Genetic Algorithms (GA)** and **Walk-Forward Analysis**, the model dynamically optimizes entry thresholds and protective closing mechanisms, shifting from traditional loss-cutting to dynamic profit conservation (RDD).
+By applying **Genetic Algorithms (GA)** and **Walk-Forward Analysis**, the project explores how a trading system can dynamically adapt its parameters to handle market noise and volatility.
+The study reveals a significant shift from traditional fixed stop-losses to dynamic, retracement-based profit conservation (RDD).

 ## Repository Structure
-- `/SQX_Models`: Contains the native `.sqx` files created in **StrategyQuant X**.
+- **`/SQX_Models`**: Includes the native `.sqx` files.
+These files contain the full strategy logic and optimized parameters, ready to be loaded into **StrategyQuant X**.
-- `/Data`: Sample historical data (2009-2018) used for the Walk-Forward optimization.
+- **`/Data`**: Sample of the historical data (2009-2018) utilized during the 60/30 day Walk-Forward optimization cycles.
-- `/Results`: Key performance reports and equity curves of the 6 optimized models.
+- **`/Results`**: Documentation of the 6 distinct optimized models, including performance reports, equity curves, and Sharpe ratio comparisons.

 ## Key Findings
-- **Intraday Noise:** The GA systematically rejected hard stop-losses in the U.S. MidCap market due to high volatility[cite: 2701].
+- **Market Adaptation:** The Genetic Algorithm systematically rejected hard stop-losses in the U.S. MidCap market, identifying them as detrimental due to high intraday noise.
-- **Profit Conservation:** Risk-adjusted performance (Sharpe Ratio) is maximized through retracement-based take-profit exits (RDD).
+- **Alpha Generation:** Risk-adjusted performance is significantly enhanced through proactive profit conservation (RDD) rather than simple loss-cutting.

+## Technical Requirements
+To run or inspect the strategy files, you will need:
+- **StrategyQuant X** (for the `.sqx` files).
+- A PDF reader to view the performance reports.

 ## Author
-**Jorge Moncada Gutiérrez** BSc in Economics and Finance
+**Jorge Moncada Gutiérrez** Bachelor in Economics and Finance
-Universidad Autónoma de Madrid (2026)
+*Universidad Autónoma de Madrid, 2026*